weijie-chen/weijie-chen/README.md

 Feel free to explore my repositories or drop me a message, feel free to add me on LinkedIn [(Weijie Chen)](https://www.linkedin.com/in/weijie-chen-frm-235814218/).
 I'm always open to connecting with fellow professionals and enthusiasts.

+Please note that all these jupyternote books are rendered into webpages in my personal site as well: [www.weijiechen.com](www.weijiechen.com).

 | Course      | Description |